yuhang1008/WildGS-SLAM-Blackwell/README.md

 python run.py  ./configs/Dynamic/Bonn/{config_file} #run a single sequence bash scripts_run/run_bonn_all.sh #run all dynamic sequences
 ```
 We have prepared config files for the 8 sequences.
-Note that this dataset needs preprocess to transform the pose.
+Note that this dataset needs preprocessing the pose.
 We have implemented that in the dataloader.
 If you want to test with sequences other than the ones provided, don't forget to specify ```dataset: 'bonn_dynamic'``` in your config file.
 The easiest way is to inherit from ```bonn_dynamic.yaml```.

 ### TUM RGB-D (dynamic) Dataset
 Download the data (9 dynamic sequences) as below and the data is saved into the `./Datasets/TUM_RGBD` folder.